Hepatitis A is a liver infection caused by a virus that's spread in the poo of an infected person.

 - people who inject illegal drugs

-- people who may be exposed to hepatitis A through their job – this includes sewage workers, staff of institutions where levels of personal hygiene may be poor (such as a homeless shelter) and people working with monkeys, apes and gorillas
+- people who may be exposed to hepatitis A through their job – this includes sewage workers, people who work for organisations where personal hygiene may be poor, such as a homeless shelter, and people working with monkeys, apes and gorillas

 The hepatitis A vaccine is usually available for free on the NHS for anyone who needs it.